AdobeXD/plugin-samples/xdpegs/index.md

 # XD Plugin Experience Guidelines

-> **Danger**
->
+Providing a great experience for users of your plugin is important, especially because the audience is comprised of discriminating experience designers around the world.

-> The XD Plugin Experience Guidelines are being drafted now, and are likely to change before release.
-Even so, you should be able to use these guidelines to craft compelling user experiences for your users.
+The XD Plugin Experience Guidelines (or _XDPEGs_) are here to help set you up for success in providing a plugin experience that rises to the high expectations of XD users.

 * [Introduction](intro.md)
 * [1.0 Performance](1-performance.md)